 Who is the IDEAL Program For?

-- Demonstrate the desire to attend the program.
+8. Show a genuine desire to attend the program.